loveshack/docs/source/deployment/open_cloud_host_setup/pci_passthrough.rst

         CLASS  = "0403"
     ]

 The device can be also specified without all the type values.
-For example, to get any PCI Express Root Ports this can be added to a VM tmplate:
+For example, to get any PCI Express Root Ports, this can be added to a VM template:

 .. code::